drobledoruiz/heho_management/README.md

       - First column "female_band": ID of female
       - Second column "male_band": ID of male
       - Third column "MSI_df": MSI score of that pair

+The output is a a list with as many dataframes as sites.
+Each dataframe contains the individuals to keep in the population (not remove).